Jeonghyun-aidep/ai_perfect_lecture_os_sw_ML_packages/README.md

      from sklearn import svm

-This is my additional package (support vector machine) to classify images The reason why I used this algorithm is svm can be universaliy applied at any datasets (even at images!)
+This is my additional package (support vector machine) to classify images

+The reason why I used this algorithm is svm can be universally applied at any datasets (even at images!)

 In addition, It can be used at high-dimensional imagne dateset.
 So I chose this algorithm :)

      olivetti_faces = sklearn.datasets.fetch_olivetti_faces(random_state=0,)